agmcfarland/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

     │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │
-    ├── notebooks          <- Jupyter notebooks.
-Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
+    ├── notebooks          <- Rmarkdown, markdown, and Jupyter notebooks.
+Naming convention is a number (for ordering) │                         (Ordering is absolute and indicates order each notebook could be run to replicate analysis) │                         and `-` delimited description, e.g.
-    │                         `1.0-jqp-initial-data-exploration`.
+    │                         `1.0_initial_data_exploration`.
     │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │